Collinformatics/MOCHA/README.md

 # Running the Program:

-To use the program, run the app.py script.
+To host the website on your device, run the "app.py" script.

-The code will generate an IP address for a website that is hosted on your device.
+The code will generate an IP address and port number for the website.

 - Once the IP has been an displayed, click on it and the application will open in your browser.